+For those looking for the best gold Roth IRA option, it is important to research the different options available to find the one that best suits your needs.
 A retirement account, such as an IRA or an individual retirement account, is a standard brokerage account with access to the same range of investments.
 The biggest difference between a retirement account and a brokerage account is how the IRS taxes or doesn't tax contributions, investment gains, and withdrawals.
 The most common types of retirement accounts are traditional IRAs and Roth IRAs.
 Many brokers also offer specialized retirement savings accounts for small business owners and self-employed individuals, such as SEP IRAs, SIMPLE IRAs, and 401 (k) Solo IRAs.

 If the company you work for offers a 401 (k) plan and matches any part of the money you save in that account, contribute to the 401 (k) plan before funding an IRA.
 Another education savings option is the Coverdell Education Savings Account.
 An ESA must be created before the beneficiary turns 18 and, like the 529, the money can be used for university, primary and secondary education expenses.
 This investment account is open to a minor with money given to the child.